 Difference between spot charter and time charter

-In the crude tanker business, there are two markets, the spot market and the time charter market.
-Spot contracts are for short duration, or a voyage from one port to another.
+In the crude tanker business, there are two markets: the spot market and the time charter market.
+Spot contracts are for a short duration, or a voyage from one port to another.
 In this type of contract, the shipping companies charge a spot rate to their customers to transport crude oil.
 These spot rates include the bunker fuel cost, which depends on crude oil (DBO) prices.
-Under time charter contracts, vessels are hired for a specific period that can last up to five to six years at a pre-decided daily rate, or rates can be pegged to the spot rates or an index.
+Under time charter contracts, vessels are hired for a specific period that can last up to five to six years at a pre-decided daily rate.
+Or rates can be pegged to the spot rates or an index.

-Companies with high exposure to the spot market will benefit when rates rise.
-However, a larger exposure to the spot market means higher risk, as spot rates can be volatile and revenue visibility is lower.
-If the industry outlook turns south, these companies will be more negatively affected.
+Nordic American Tanker, Euronav, Frontline, and Teekay Tankers have high exposure to the spot market, so they will generally benefit more when rates rise.
+A larger exposure to the spot market means higher risk, as spot rates can be volatile.
+If tanker rates plunge, these companies will be more negatively affected.
 Time charter contracts have very predictable cash flows as compared to spot markets.